Romeo & Juliet (2013 film)

 Romeo & Juliet is a 2013 film adaptation of William Shakespeare's romantic tragedy.
-Written by Julian Fellowes and directed by Carlo Carlei, it stars Douglas Booth, Hailee Steinfeld, Damian Lewis, Kodi Smit-McPhee, Ed Westwick, Stellan Skarsgård and Paul Giamatti.
-The film opened in the United Kingdom and the United States on 11 October 2013.
+Written by Julian Fellowes and directed by Carlo Carlei, it stars Hailee Steinfeld, Douglas Booth, Damian Lewis, Kodi Smit-McPhee, Ed Westwick, Stellan Skarsgård and Paul Giamatti.
+The film opened in the United Kingdom and the United States on 11 October 2013 and in Italy on 12 February 2015.
 While remaining faithful to the original plot, it uses only some of the dialogue written by Shakespeare.
 This has led to several critics denouncing the film on the grounds that it loses the essence of the play.
 The film grossed $3 million.

 Plot

 During the late Middle Ages in Verona, two wealthy families, the Montagues and Capulets, have been feuding for centuries.
-One day at the marketplace, they start a brawl which infuriates the Prince.
+One day at the marketplace, they start a brawl, which infuriates the Prince.
 He threatens that if the peace is disturbed again, he shall take their lives.
 Meanwhile, Romeo Montague reveals that he is in love with Lord Capulet's niece, Rosaline Capulet.
 Romeo's cousin, Benvolio Montague urges him to forget her, but Romeo rebuffs him.

 That night, Romeo sneaks into a party at the Capulets' with Benvolio and his friend, Mercutio, hoping to see Rosaline.
 Instead, Romeo sees Juliet Capulet and falls in love with her.
 Juliet feels the same.
 They share a dance, then find a quiet place and share a passionate kiss.
 Juliet's Nurse interrupts them and when Romeo talks to her, he learns that Juliet is Lord Capulet's daughter.

 After the party, Romeo sneaks into Juliet's garden and hears Juliet expressing her love for him.
 He climbs the balcony and they agree to get married the next day.
 Romeo seeks help from Friar Laurence.
 The Friar agrees to marry them, hoping their union may end the feud between the families.
 After the ceremony, Juliet returns home.
 Romeo catches up with Mercutio and Benvolio, but they meet Juliet's cousin, Tybalt and his men.
-They fight, and Tybalt stabs Mercutio.
+In the ensuing fight, Tybalt fatally stabs Mercutio.
 Romeo runs after Tybalt seeking revenge and kills him.
 As a result, the Prince banishes Romeo from Verona.